We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Shipping a car is surprisingly similar to shipping anything else, with the major exception being the size of the item being shipped.
 Several companies specialize in shipping vehicles and can move almost anything on wheels from coast to coast in the United States, or for a lot more money, overseas.
 In general, shipping a vehicle on an open-trailer truck is the most cost-effective way to move it from one place to another, but there are many other shipping options available.

 Beyond open-air shipping, there’s enclosed shipping, freight shipping by train or ship, and even air shipping for the most special vehicles and circumstances.
-The wildy varying costs to ship through each method depend on the type and value of the vehicle being shipped, the distance between ship point and destination, and on the time of year.
+The widely varying costs to ship through each method depend on the type and value of the vehicle being shipped, the distance between the origin point and the destination, and the time of year.

-The process of actually getting a quote and then shipping the vehicle is probably a bit different than you’re used to.
+The process of actually getting a quote and then shipping the vehicle is probably a bit different from what you’re used to.
 In most cases, you deal with a broker company that gives you a rough estimate.
 That company then takes the estimate to a group of carriers that bid on the job, the lowest of which becomes the price you pay.
-That carrier is then assigned to your job and the physical process begins.
+That carrier is then assigned to your job, and the physical process begins.

 What Does Shipping a Car Actually Cost?

-As you might have already guessed, shipping a small car is less expensive than shipping a large, heavy truck.
-Searching rates at UShip, it becomes clear how distance and vehicle size affects the rates.
-Below, we’ve gathered shipping rates for both the 2021 Honda Accord and 2021 Ford F-150.
+As you might have already guessed, shipping a car is less expensive than shipping a truck.
+Searching rates with RoadRunner Auto Transport, it becomes clear how distance and vehicle size affect the rates.
+Below, we’ve gathered shipping rates for both a 2021 Honda Accord sedan and a 2021 Ford F-150 pickup truck as examples.
 The estimates were gathered using an open car carrier and various routes.

 2021 Honda Accord Sedan